Vegan Escapes: Meditation & Mole - Mexico Group Tour

 Arrive, get settled

-Neighborhood walking tour and group dinner at a vegan Mexican-Japanese fusion restaurant.
+Group dinner at a vegan Mexican-Japanese fusion restaurant.

 Guided tour of various markets, including Mexico City’s largest retail market, traditional food and spice markets, the flower market, and the witchcraft market, which specializes in hard-to-find herbs, potions, and medicinals.
 The tour will be led by a local journalist, who will guide us to sample vegan Mexican food staples such as mole, pipian, adobo, fresh tortillas, and hot sauces.